umccr/agha-data-validation-pipeline/docs/gdr-s3-data-sharing.md

 # AWS AGHA-GDR S3 DATA SHARING

 This is a step-by-step for AGHA-GDR data sharing via [AWS s3-bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) (Cloud storage service).

 The AGHA-GDR data is currently sitting on AWS S3.
-If we need to share this data outside AWS environment, there will be an egress cost as data will be transferred to the public internet.
+If we need to share this data outside the AWS environment, there will be an egress cost as data will be transferred to the public internet.
 We would avoid this cost and decided to transfer within aws environment.
 If you decided to view or process data in AWS, you will not have any egress cost unless you are transfering between regions.

 ## Step 1 - Do you have an AWS account?